hyper-expanse/semantic-delivery-gitlab/README.md

 ## How to Publish Project to an npm Registry

-Once `semantic-release-gitlab` has created a release on GitLab, the next step for an `npm` package is to publish that package to an `npm`-compatible repository.
+Once `semantic-release-gitlab` has created a release on GitLab, the next step for an `npm` package is to publish that package to an `npm`-compatible registry.
 To publish your project to an `npm`-compatible registry, please use [npm-publish-git-tag](https://www.npmjs.com/package/npm-publish-git-tag).

 ## Version Selection